aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 ### Step 2:

-We need to associate beacons with five more encrypted attributes.
+You need to associate beacons with five more encrypted attributes.

 ::::tabs{variant="container" groupId=codeSample}
 :::tab{label="Java"}